 - 1. Remove the server side cover (see "Disconnecting cables and removing the side cover" on page 74). - 2.
 Position the server as described in "Accessing the system board" on page 78. - 3.
 Remove the bottom cover.
-(See "Removing and replacing the bottom cover" on page 90.) - 4.
+(See "Removing and replacing the bottom cover" on page 89.) - 4.
+Loosen, but do not remove, the riser card mounting screw. - 5.
 Lift the system board latch handle upward to disconnect the plastic tab on the bottom of the handle from the chassis.

-- 5. Grasp and turn the latch clockwise to the extended position.
+- 6. Grasp and turn the latch clockwise to the extended position.
 This releases the system board from the riser card. - Note: Do not pull on the microprocessor, the DIMMs, or the DIMM sockets to remove the system board.

-6. Using the tab, slide the system board out and set it aside.
+7. Using the tab, slide the system board out and set it aside.